kazutomi/lpmp/README.md

     $ lpmp [--verb] [--dump]

-The command reads Book.txt and *.lmp files and generates corresponding .txt files.
+The command reads Book.txt and *.lmp files and generates corresponding .txt or .md files.
+If Book.txt has a '01.txt' (or '01.md') entry,
+provide 01.lmp and run lpmp to produce 01.txt (or 01.md).

 * `--verb`: display verbatim lines for debug
 * `--dump`: display all lines under processing

 ## Commands available in .lmp files

+In addition to the Leanpub Markdown syntax, the following commands are available in .lmp files.

 - `@<kw>{word,yomi}` : keyword to be indexed; yomi can be omitted
 - `@<ruby>{word,furigana}` : give furigana